 Can I take Epclusa if I have HIV as well as hepatitis C?

 Yes, you can.
-Epclusa can be safely used to treat hepatitis C in people who are also infected with HIV.
+Epclusa can be safely used to treat hepatitis C in people with an HIV infection.

-In a clinical study involving people who had both hepatitis C and HIV, up to 95 percent of people who received Epclusa were cured of hepatitis C. Importantly, treatment with Epclusa didn’t cause worsening of HIV.
+In a clinical trial involving people who had both hepatitis C and HIV, many people who received Epclusa were cured of hepatitis C. Importantly, treatment with Epclusa didn’t cause worsening of HIV.

-- This drug has a boxed warning.
-This is the most serious warning from the Food and Drug Administration (FDA).
-A boxed warning alerts doctors and patients about drug effects that may be dangerous.
+This drug has a boxed warning.
+A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
+It alerts doctors and patients about drug effects that may be dangerous.

-- Reactivation of hepatitis B virus (HBV) can occur in people who are coinfected with both hepatitis C virus and HBV.
+Reactivation of hepatitis B virus (HBV) can occur in people with both hepatitis C virus and HBV infections.
 This can happen during or after treatment with Epclusa.
-Your doctor will do blood tests for hepatitis B before you start taking Epclusa.
-If you currently have hepatitis B or have had it in the past, you may need to take medication for HBV.
+Your doctor will do blood tests for HBV before you start taking Epclusa.
+If you currently have HBV or have had it in the past, you may need to take medication for HBV.

 Before taking Epclusa, be sure to tell your doctor about your health history.
 This is especially important if you have severe kidney disease.